LamSut/CloudTamer/README.md

 # CloudTamer
-A reusable Terraform boilerplate for provisioning infrastructure on AWS, Azure, and GCP with built-in support for multi-cloud deployments.
+A Terraform boilerplate for provisioning infrastructure on AWS, Azure and GCP.
+It offers built-in support for multi-cloud deployments.

 ## Get started
 Change working directory to your desired project: